-If you configured some components as modules, you also need a "make modules" command afterwards.
+If you configured some components as modules, you also need a make ARCH=arm CROSS_COMPILE= armv7-linux- modules command afterwards.

-Time required for the build process is highly variable, depending on the number of features you choose during the configuration step and your PC speed (usually it takes some minutes).
+The time required for the build process is varies depending on the number of features you choose during the configuration step and your PC speed (usually it takes some minutes).

-When the build process is completed, you can find the kernel images in the arch/arm/boot subdirectory of the kernel tree, both as uncompressed (Image) and compressed (zImage, ulmage) kernel image.
+When the build process is completed, you can find the kernel images in the arch/arm/boot subdirectory of the kernel tree, both as uncompressed (Image) and compressed (zImage, uImage) kernel image.

-5.3 Workflow models
+6.3 Workflow models

 The kernel binary image is always generated on the development PC.
 However, there are many approaches (workflows) to make the kernel operating on the target evaluation board.
-The main ones are described in following subsections.
+The main ones are described in the following subsections.

-5.3.1 Booting the kernel on-demand
+6.3.1 Booting the kernel on-demand